 Digital marketers measure and assess the success of digital campaigns.
 Pulling data from branded short links platforms such as BL.INK can be much easier than pulling data from each individual platform and then aggregating data into a report.
 For example, if a team runs a campaign on Facebook, Twitter, and Pinterest, it’s easier to look within a link management system such as BL.INK to integrate analytics and then assess relative performance.

-For many companies, ecommerce (both B2C and B2B) is the final frontier.
-Once packing is out and on the shelves, it’s hard to tell how customers are reacting, until the sales data starts rolling in.
+For many companies, eCommerce (both B2C and B2B) is the final frontier.
+Once packing is out and on the shelves, it’s hard to tell how customers are reacting until the sales data starts rolling in.
 Some savvy companies are beginning to use branded short links on their packaging (QR codes) to monitor in-store customer engagement with their products.
 The short links in these QR codes direct potential customers to helpful content that encourages them to buy, all while reinforcing brand presence.
-Read our case study on how our client Coca-Cola implements codes on product packaging and retail experiences.

 No matter what your charter is, branded short links offer powerful ways to help you be a more effective, results-driven marketer.
 Click here to learn more about the ways that BL.INK can super-charge your digital marketing efforts.